 Robert.
-18. Student.
-Senior.
+19. Student.
+Second-Year.
 Dreamer.
 Jersey.
 Colombia; Puerto Rico; Just My Thoughts.

 #lower #manhattan #east #river #brooklyn #bridge #pier #vscocam (at NY Waterway Pier 11 Wall Street.)